What is Middle of Funnel Content?

 Mid-funnel content does this by emphasizing your value proposition and providing service-based solutions to their problems.

-To understand the importance of middle of funnel content, it’s helpful to understand the marketing funnel.
+To understand the importance of middle of funnel content and its role in SEO for attorneys, it’s helpful to understand the marketing funnel.

 The marketing funnel is a concept that describes the stages a client goes through as they discover your firm, evaluate their options, decide to convert, and become advocates for your services.